 Cognitive impairment - An individual with cognitive difficulties may not understand that they are being abused or how to ask for help.

 While some of these risk factors, such as gender, age, and cognitive function, are beyond the control of a home caregiver or family member of a senior who requires care, all of the risks can be mitigated by the use of proper care and procedure in the home caregiving environment.

-For families, choosing an appropriate and reputable home caregiving agency can go a long way in deterring possible senior abuse and neglect.
+For families, choosing an appropriate and reputable home caregiving agency can go a long way in deterring possible elder abuse and neglect.
 Reputable agencies thoroughly screen prospective employees during the hiring process and afterwards require that they maintain a high level of professionalism throughout their employment.
 By working closely with the home caregiving agency and providing feedback about their team members, family members can assist caregivers in providing suitable senior care for loved ones and eliminate much of the risk of elder abuse.

 For professional home caregivers, maintaining contact with their home care agency’s leadership and keeping themselves alert to changes in their client's health, demeanor, and abilities is vital to protecting seniors from abuse.
 As a caregiver, you must understand each of the different forms of abuse and how they relate to your clients.
 This is especially important when we realize that 60% of abusers are adult children or spouses of their victims which means that we are likely to be our clients first line of defense against abusive activities within their home.

 If you are looking for an in-home caregiver from a reputable agency, or if you would like to work for a reputable home care agency, please contact us at Alegre Health Care.